urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 ## Urbit for your protected health information

 Imagine, as is already becoming the case, that it becomes highly valuable to have your genome sequenced in order to make good healthcare decisions.
 In that scenario, most of us would want our health care providers to be able to make precise assessments of parts of our genome, but we wouldn’t want insurance companies or other third parties to have access without our permission.
-In the current paradigm, once you share the information, it’s out there and can beleaked or sold.
+In the current paradigm, once you share the information, it’s out there and can be leaked or sold.
 So much so that we all sort of assume that leaks are the default.
 In the Urbit paradigm, that information lives on your Urbit computer and nowhere else, and any software necessary to process it can be run on your Urbit as well.
 In other words, there’s never any need to share the raw data with anyone; instead, you can download a small program, run it on your Urbit, and share the final analyses only without ever exposing your data.

 Some of these cases are, admittedly, a bit speculative since we haven’t built all the functionality yet.
 But it’s coming, and quite soon.